Summary of WHO measures related to international travel

 Advice to travellers

-As the current global outbreak of SARS comes under control, the most important message for international travellers is to continue to be aware of the main symptoms of SARS: high fever (> 38° Celsius, >100.4° Fahrenheit), dry cough, shortness of breath or breathing difficulties.
-Persons who experience these symptoms and who, in the last 10 days have been in an area which has experienced a recent outbreak of SARS (See archives of Areas with recent local transmission) are advised to contact a doctor.
+The most important message for international travellers concerning SARS is to be aware of the main symptoms of SARS: high fever (> 38° Celsius, >100.4° Fahrenheit), dry cough, shortness of breath or breathing difficulties.
+Persons who experience these symptoms and who have been in an area where there has been recent local transmission of SARS in the last 10 days (See archives of Affected Areas/ Areas with recent local transmission) are advised to contact a doctor.

 WHO recommended measures to limit the international spread of SARS

-In the absence of effective drugs or a vaccine for SARS, control of this disease relies on the rapid identification of cases and their appropriate management, including the isolation of suspect and probable cases and the management of their close contacts.
-(See Management of Severe Acute Respiratory Syndrome).
-These measures have allowed the outbreak of SARS to be controlled and prevented imported cases from spreading the disease to others.
+In the absence of effective drugs or a vaccine for SARS, control of this disease relies on the rapid identification of cases and their appropriate management, including the isolation of suspect and probable cases and the management of their close contacts. (see Management of Severe Acute Respiratory Syndrome) In the great majority of countries, these measures have prevented imported cases from spreading the disease to others.

 Travellers are advised to contact their doctors or national health authorities for supplementary information as individual countries may adapt WHO recommendations to take into account national considerations.
 Many national health authorities have established web sites with excellent information.